adam10603/CPPStopwatch/README.md

 Tests are automatically executed upon every commit (see [Actions](https://github.com/adam10603/CPPStopwatch/actions/workflows/c-cpp.yml)), so there's no need to run them yourself.

 If you still want to, the tests can be executed either with `make` on Linux, or by building the Visual Studio 2019 solution on Windows.
-They include `-Werror` and `/WX` respectively, alongside with generous warning levels for correctness.
 The tests use [Catch2 v2](https://github.com/catchorg/Catch2/tree/v2.x).

 ## Version history